Key Information

 How You Study

 All students are expected to attend the scheduled teaching on the programme.
-This takes place on a weekly basis for each module and is attended in person/face-to-face.
-Upon request, these seminars are also available as webinars using the Virtual Learning Environment (VLE) and learning management system (Blackboard).
-Blackboard provides students with access to a range of structured resources, including many digitised texts and key readings.
-It is also used more interactively, as a means of extending the dialogues that are seen as crucial to students' learning.
+This takes place on a weekly basis for each module and should be attended face-to-face.
+A learning management system (Blackboard) is also used to provide students with access to a range of structured resources, including session recordings, many digitised texts, and key readings.
+It is also used more interactively as a means of extending the dialogues that are seen as crucial to students' learning.

 How You Study